bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 hugo new blog/second/index.md
 ```

-The file `index.md` is rendered again as a single page, but now we can store page-specific resources in its folder and access them by their filename or relative path.
+The file `index.md` is rendered again as a single page under the relative URL {/blog/second/}, but now we can store page-specific resources in its folder and access them by their filename or short relative path.

 {{< mnote up=14 >}}
 **Subdirectories** are possible.
-We can build only one single page with a leaf bundle, but there is no limit to the folder structure for resources.
+We can build only one single page with a leaf bundle, but there are no constraints for resource folders.
 {{< /mnote >}}

 #### News and Blog Postings